Breakthrough/PySceneDetect/docs/examples/usage-example.md

 |      21      |  00:01:21.999 | <img src="https://raw.githubusercontent.com/Breakthrough/PySceneDetect/resources/tests/goldeneye/d-content-t-30/goldeneye-Scene-021-01.jpg" width="480" />  |

-Note that this is *almost* perfect - however, one of the scene cuts/breaks in scene 17 was not detected.
+Note that this is *almost* perfect - however, one of the scene cuts/breaks in scene 17 was not detected (yielding a total of 21 scenes).
 To find the proper threshold, we need to generate a statistics file.

 ## Finding Optimal Threshold/Sensitivity Value